ChrisDoernen/refuel/README.md

 ﻿# Refuel - Tank App

-This is a demo project for exploring the concept of event souring and the new database system [EventSourcingDb](https://docs.eventsourcingdb.io/) from [the native web](https://www.thenativeweb.io/).
+This is a demo project for exploring the concept of event souring and the new database system [EventSourcingDB](https://docs.eventsourcingdb.io/) from [the native web](https://www.thenativeweb.io/).

 Key aspects:
-- A .NET client SDK project for interacting with EventSourcingDb (EventSourcingDbClient, EventSourcingDbClient.Tests)
+- A .NET client SDK project for interacting with EventSourcingDB (EventSourcingDbClient, EventSourcingDbClient.Tests)
 - The business project making use of the SDK (Core, Core.Tests)

 Due to the short amount of time, there is no UI project and integration tests serve as POC.